maretov/testing-README.md/README.md

 ### Codeclimate status: [![Maintainability](https://api.codeclimate.com/v1/badges/f33d4e0a4673df93a057/maintainability)](https://codeclimate.com/github/maretov/frontend-project-44/maintainability)

 # The first educational project "Brain-games"
 This repository is the first project in the [Hexlet](hexlet.io) online programming school.
-It implements five math console games that run on Linux in a bash.
+It implements 5 math console games that run on Linux in a bash.

+## Requirements:
+- a computer
+- os linux
+- nodejs version 13.2.0 or higher
+- utilite "make" any version

 ### How to install project: